DO-2K23-26/beep-arch-decisions/voice/README.md

 ### Why redis ?
 (To be challenged)

-We need a fast cash storage to store short lived data.
+We need a fast cache storage to store short lived data.
 But we also need something that is not heavy to call on every request.

 ### Security